Elliot Ragomo: Club career

 Ragomo came through the youth ranks of Marist and made his debut for the club in 2015.
-In 2017 he transferred to Brazilian side Minas Tênis Clube.
+In 2017, he transferred to Brazilian side Minas Tênis Clube.

 International career

-Ragomo made his debut at the age of 18 for the Solomon Islands national futsal team during the 2008 FIFA Futsal World Cup in a 10–2 loss against Cuba.
-He has also played for and captained the Kurukuru in the three World Cups that followed.
+Ragomo made his debut at the age of 18 for the Solomon Islands national futsal team at the 2008 FIFA Futsal World Cup in a 10–2 loss to Cuba.
+He has also played for and captained the Kurukuru at the three World Cups that followed.